MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

   specified) appears in the output.

 * *Typename*: If used, the name of the type that the individual elements of the `dynamic` array *ArrayExpression* take.
-Elements that do not conform to this type will be replaced by a null value.
+Elements that don't conform to this type will be replaced by a null value.
   (If unspecified, `dynamic` is used by default.)